Starpaul20/Report-Private-Messages/README.txt

 Allows users to report private messages to Administrators and Super Moderators if they are spam/abuse etc.

-This system works in the same way as reported posts does, with a notice in the header and a list of reported PMs in the Mod CP (can only be seen by Administrators and Super Moderators) with the ability to mark reports as read.
+This system integrates with the MyBB report center (PM reports can only be seen by Administrators and Super Moderators).

 This plugin offers full language support.